-These creamy, fruity individual mini raspberry cheesecakes are a perfectly guilt free low carb indulgence.
+These creamy, fruity individual low carb raspberry cheesecakes are a perfectly guilt free indulgence.

 I'm going to make a rather large statement here.
 Small, my friends, is better than big.